Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Orbital mechanics in Schwarzschild-de Sitter spacetime

 where we have similarly non-dimensionalized the energy and angular momentum according to $E^2\rightarrow(\tilde{E}/\mu)^2$ and $L\rightarrow(\tilde{L}/M\mu)$.

 We note that the above construction of the parameter transformation forbids us from including circular orbits $e=0$ .
-Even though the resulting expressions $E(p,e)$ and $L(p,e)$ are regular in the limit $e\rightarrow0$, two distinct bound turning points (equations \eqref{eq:apoapsis} and\eqref{eq:periapsis} which loses meaning at $e\rightarrow 0$) are required to keep the transformation $(E(r_a,r_p),L(r_a,r_p))\rightarrow(E(p,e),L(p,e))$ defined, thus restricting the eccentricity to be within $0<e<1$.
+Even though the resulting expressions $E(p,e)$ and $L(p,e)$ are regular in the limit $e\rightarrow0$, two distinct bound turning points (Eqs. \eqref{eq:apoapsis} and \eqref{eq:periapsis} which become degenerate at $e\rightarrow 0$) are required to keep the transformation $(E(r_a,r_p),L(r_a,r_p))\rightarrow(E(p,e),L(p,e))$ defined, thus restricting the eccentricity to be within $0<e<1$.

-The effect of the cosmological constant on the energy and angular momentum can be understood more clearly if we translate the equations in terms of the classical solutions to the Keplerian two-body problem.
-Expressing the energy equation in terms of the Newtonian binding energy $\varepsilon=(E^2-1)/2$, we get the cosmological corrections for weak-field slow-moving orbits:
+The effect of the SdS parameter on the energy and angular momentum can be understood more clearly if we translate the equations in terms of the classical solutions to the Keplerian two-body problem.
+Expressing the energy equation in terms of the Newtonian binding energy $\varepsilon=(E^2-1)/2$, we get the $\lambda$ corrections for weak-field slow-moving orbits:

 The relations above can be used to put limits on the possible orbital parameters of bound orbits in SdS.
-We see from these equations that the cosmological constant makes the binding energy of an orbit more negative, making more eccentric orbits tighter, while decreasing the angular momentum required to reach a certain eccentricity value.
-We see therefore that bound orbits in a $\lambda>0$ spacetime require more energy input to separate.
-Looking at the angular momentum in equation \eqref{eq:largepL}, and requiring it to be always positive along with $p$, we could also limit the possible values of the eccentricity of an orbit.
+We see from these Eqs. \ref{eq:largepL} and \ref{eq:largepE} that the SdS parameter makes the binding energy of an orbit more negative, making more eccentric orbits tighter, while decreasing the angular momentum required to reach a certain eccentricity value.
+We see therefore, that bound orbits in a $\lambda>0$ spacetime require more energy to separate.
+Looking at the angular momentum in Eq. \eqref{eq:largepL}, and requiring it to be always positive along with $p$, we could also limit the possible values of the eccentricity of an orbit.
 A particular SdS orbit can therefore only have eccentricity values, $0 < e < 1-\sqrt{\lambda} p^{3/2}$.
 These effects becomes more pronounced at higher eccentricities due to the $(1-e^2)$ singular factor.

 We can also get the Newtonian limit of geodesics in the SdS spacetime.
 In isotropic coordinates $\lbrace T,R,\theta,\phi\rbrace$, the areal radius $r$ is related to the isotropic radius $R$ by the function